 You don’t need help because there are other people who need more than you.

 You can’t complain because your problems are first world problems.

 You only have yourself to blame because you accept responsibility for your actions and focus on what you have control over.

-You aren’t getting your own work done because you have a hard time saying “no” to people who ask you for help throughout the day.
+You are staying up late and getting up early to getting your own work done because you have so many people asking you for help throughout the day.